Poverty in the United States

 The World Bank defines poverty in absolute terms:

-- People anywhere in the world who are living on less than $1.90 per day live in extreme poverty.
+- People anywhere in the world who are living on less than $1.90 per day are living in extreme poverty.

-- Those living on less than $3.20 per day in lower middle income countries and less than $5.50 in upper middle income countries live in moderate poverty.
+- People living on less than $3.20 per day in lower middle-income countries and less than $5.50 in upper middle-income countries are living in moderate poverty.

 For instance, in 2017, 6.5 million people in Europe and Central Asia lived in extreme poverty, compared with almost 431 million in Sub-Saharan Africa.

 Relative poverty is a measurement of income inequality within a social context.
 It does not measure hardship or material deprivation, but rather the disparities of wealth among income groups.

-For example, in the United States, a household that has a refrigerator, televisions, air conditioning can be considered impoverished if its income falls below a certain threshold.
+For example, in the United States, a household that has a refrigerator, televisions, and air conditioning can be considered impoverished if its income falls below a certain threshold.
 In other countries, those households might be thought of as wealthy.